cvanelteren/CoughsAndEdges/part1_base_model/readme.md

 -   **Analytical Insight**: By separating variables and integrating, we can derive an analytical relationship between $I(t)$ and $S(t)$, providing a clear picture of how these two quantities evolve relative to each other during an epidemic.
 -   **Reduction of Complexity**: This step simplifies the problem by reducing it from a system of time-dependent differential equations to a single, more tractable equation.

-Equation <cref:eq:first> can solved by integration
+Equation <eq:first> can solved by integration

 ```math
 \begin{equation} \label{eq:second}